 September is Childhood Cancer Awareness Month.
 Throughout the U.S. every year more and more businesses and families are ‘going gold’ to increase awareness of the lack of funding to help find cures.
 Cancer can strike kids of any age and some are even born with it.
 Unlike many adult cancers, there are few, if any, lifestyle or environmental causes for why kids get cancer.
 Our TravelingMom with Daughters shares how childhood cancer has changed her family’s lives – and their travels – over the past few years.

 During the summer of 2012, my family took the longest vacation and road trip that we’ve ever been on.
 We spent over three weeks on the road in North Carolina, Florida and Atlanta.
 When I go back now and look at the (many) photos I took during that trip, I see three happy, healthy girls having a blast.
-If I look even closer and really zoom in, I can just barely see the tiny red dot on my then nine-year-old daughter’s right knee.
+If I look even closer, I can just barely see the tiny red dot on my then nine-year-old daughter’s right knee.

 That tiny red dot turned all of our lives upside down, forever.
-The red dot that grew larger, and uglier, and which was later discovered to be a very rare form of soft tissue sarcoma – a type of cancer.
+The red dot which grew larger, and uglier.
+That red dot was later discovered to be a very rare form of soft tissue sarcoma – a type of cancer.

 Beginning the Cancer Journey